-Avast also noticed the unusual nature of the malware using multiple protocols, such as its own as well as HTTP/HTTPS, while trying to communicate to C2 systems.
+Avast also noticed the unusual nature of the malware using multiple protocols, such as its own as well as HTTP/HTTPS.
+All while trying to communicate to C2 systems.

-It was also noted the C2 servers appeared to only be communicating with IPs based in the US, which could mean the attackers are targeting specific victims in the US or they are using for testing.
+It was also noted the C2 servers appeared to only be communicating with IPs based in the US.
+Consequently, this could mean the attackers are targeting specific victims in the US or they are testing.

 “The script creates a new LNK file in startup with the name WindowsUpdate.lnk.
-This lnk file runs an expanded PE file after startup to ensure the executable will run if the machine is rebooted.”
+This lnk file runs an expanded PE file after startup to ensure the executable will run if the machine is rebooted,” Avast added.